Bones, Joints and Muscles Home Care

 Clothing

 As a rule, loose fitting clothes will not reveal the outline of your child's brace.
-For girls, smocks and peasant blouses are easier to wear.
-Pants usually will need to be at least one size larger.
+Pants usually need to be one size larger when worn over the brace.
 Pants with elastic waistbands may fit more easily.

 Exercises

-• If numbness, stinging or burning places occur under the brace
+• Numbness, stinging or burning places occur under the brace

 • A different, foul (bad) smell comes from the brace